sean6224/OpenMovie/README.md

 # OpenMovie 🎥 - v0.1.0 Sphinx
+> [!NOTE] The project wiil be restarted soon and will be overwritten again! <3

-> [!NOTE]
+> [!IMPORTANT]
-> OpenMovie is an open source movie and series streaming platform.
+> :warning: OpenMovie is an open source movie and series streaming platform.

 **Discussion of project:**
 > OpenMovie was designed with ease of use and performance in mind.
 Our goal is to create a streaming platform that is competitive with commercial services but remains open and accessible to the community.